 When you look for profitable businesses, target those companies that enjoy net profit margins of 15% and above consistently over past 5 years.

-Two other profit margin ratios are:
+The two other profit margin ratios are: